estrattonbailey/foil/README.md

-# scouter
+# foil
 800 byte framework agnostic universal router.

 ## Features
-`scouter` is an attempt to take the magic out of routing front-end applications.
+`foil` is an attempt to take the magic out of routing front-end applications.
 Specifically, React.
 It's Not Components™, and hopefully that's a good thing.

 1. Data first
 2. Async-by-default